Creating Your Own Self Service Webinar

 2. Creating your Presentation

 You can also upload a PowerPoint Presentation for your event to The WorkCast Platform.
-Presentation slides should be added in .ppt or .pptx format.
+Presentation slides should be added in .pptx format.
 The platform does not accept pdf.

 PowerPoint slides should be 16:9 (1280x720) or 4:3 (1024x768) dimensions.

-Slides are loaded through the WorkCast Studio which is accessed by clicking on the Present Now button in your session.
+Slides are loaded through the Event setup pages within the Event Experience tab or directly into the WorkCast Studio which is accessed by clicking on the Present Now button in your session.

-Once in the Studio go to the Session Content pod to load your slides.
-You then view and control your slides in the Media Hub pod.
+Or, once in the Studio go to the Session Content pod to load your slides.
+The session content pod is just for uploading or choosing your slides, you then view and control your slides in the Media Hub pod.

 You can also include videos in your PowerPoint deck.
 However, there are some important best practice guidelines you'll need to follow: